 Like all opioids, fentanyl has a high potential for abuse and addiction.
 Fentanyl is also easy to overdose on, with many overdoses leading to death.
 Death from a fentanyl overdose typically occurs because a person’s respiration becomes increasingly shallow, then stops altogether.

-The following are symptoms of a fentanyl overdose:
+The following are the symptoms of a fentanyl overdose:

 • Small or pinpoint pupils